01 Apr Our pearls of wisdom.

 Source: ONS (Aug 2016) Social Media in the UK

 For some time now videos on Facebook have been playing automatically (but without sound) when you scroll over them.
 Which is why in our training we always recommend people add subtitles to their videos, that way people can still be drawn in, even without sound.
-BUT Facebook just announced that their videos will now autoplay with sound (although, it is still worth bearing in mind that sound won’t play on mobile if the phone is on silent, and this can be turned off).
+BUT Facebook just announced that their videos will now autoplay with sound (although, it is still worth bearing in mind that it can be turned off, and sound won’t play on mobile if the phone is on silent).
 Will this change affect how you do video on social media?

 The new Charity Digital Skills Report, launched this month, sets out 7 key things every charity should consider before starting on digital transformation: